HUMBLEF0OL/hook-pilot/README.md

     <img src="./assets/logo.png" alt="HookPilot logo" style="width: 50%; height: auto;">
 </p>

 **HookPilot** is a flexible and configurable Git hook manager that allows developers to automate workflows and enforce coding standards across the software development lifecycle.
-Whether you need to run linters, perform security checks, or trigger CI/CD pipelines, HookPilot makes it seamless to integrate these tasks into Git hooks.
+Whether you need to run linters, perform security checks, or trigger code formatting, HookPilot makes it seamless to integrate these tasks into Git hooks.

 ---